LINBIT/windrbd/README.md

 windrbd should work out-of-the-box with the Windows cmd shell.

-We strongly recommend to use the binary packages provided by Linbit since they are signed with a DigiCert key and therefore should load without putting Windows into test mode.
-Note that WinDRBD does not support SecureBoot currently but we are working on this.
+We strongly recommend to use the binary packages provided by Linbit since they are signed with a Microsoft key and therefore should load without putting Windows into test mode.

 For detailed build instructions, please see the file INSTALL.
-Having said that you need a Windows 7 box with CygWin installed (Windows 10 and Windows Server 2016 also work) and a Linux box to build WinDRBD from source.
+Having said that you need a Windows box with CygWin installed and a Linux box to build WinDRBD from source.

 For building you need Ewdk from Microsoft and a separate Linux Box with spatch (concinelle) installed.